Meet the team

 The Global Studies team consists of three full-time and one half-time academic staff and a Programme Adviser, as well as academic staff from across the University who teach courses in the four majors.

-Dr Jamie Gillen
+Associate Professor Jamie Gillen

 Jamie is a senior lecturer in Global Studies and joined the team in January 2020.
 An American citizen and trained geographer, Jamie moved to Auckland from Singapore.
 His research focuses on tourism, urbanization, agrarian change, and fieldwork issues in mainland Southeast Asia.

 Jamie’s favourite food remains pepperoni pizza and, when he has time, he likes to play the guitar and swim.